NVIDIA/NVFlare/docs/faq.rst

     default timeout is 10 seconds.
 You can use the “set_timeout” command to adjust the command timeout.
 If this timeout value is set too low, the admin command may not reach the client to execute the command.

 #.
-Once the FL training has started, can I use the same server / client set up to train different models?
+Can I use the same server / client set up to train different models?

     Yes, you can upload different applications to the server and clients to train different models.
 Make sure to use the "run_number" to keep your trained models in different run spaces without confusing the models.
 The FL system only completes when the admin issues the “shutdown” command or ctrl-C is used to end the process.

 #.
-Why if my custom components not updating between runs?
+Why is it that my custom components are not updating between runs?

-    If you want to change the code you have already loaded in a custom component, it is recommended that you add a version number or change the class name slightly.
+    If you want to change the code you have already loaded in a custom component, it is recommended that you restart the server and clients before the next run, that way, the Python code will be reloaded.
+Another method is to add a version number or change the class name slightly.
 Python does not load new code definitions with the same class name and by default Python does not allow the loaded modules to be removed.
 With a version or altered name, Python will be able to treat the code as new and load it from the sys.path.